GridProtectionAlliance/openHistorian-grafana/README.md

 #### Direct Tag Specification

-Direct specification of metric queries can be entered as semi-colon separated point tag references in a variety of forms, e.g., measurement key identifiers: `PPA:4; PPA:2` - formatted as `{instance}:{id}`, unique Guid based signal identifiers: `538A47B0-F10B-4143-9A0A-0DBC4FFEF1E8; E4BBFE6A-35BD-4E5B-92C9-11FF913E7877`, or point tag names: `GPA_TESTDEVICE:FREQ; GPA_TESTDEVICE:FLAG`.
+Direct specification of metric queries can be entered using the _Text Editor_ as semi-colon separated point tag references in a variety of forms, e.g., measurement key identifiers: `PPA:4; PPA:2` - formatted as `{instance}:{id}`, unique Guid based signal identifiers: `538A47B0-F10B-4143-9A0A-0DBC4FFEF1E8; E4BBFE6A-35BD-4E5B-92C9-11FF913E7877`, or point tag names: `GPA_TESTDEVICE:FREQ; GPA_TESTDEVICE:FLAG`.

 #### Filter Expressions

-Metric queries can also be specified as filter expressions that use a syntax that is similar to SQL.
+Metric queries using the _Text Editor_ can also be specified as filter expressions that use a syntax that is similar to SQL.
 For example, the following expression would select the first 5 encountered series for any device with a name that starts with `SHELBY`:
 ```
 FILTER TOP 5 ActiveMeasurements WHERE Device LIKE 'SHELBY%'
 ```